-ICAO last fully audited Aotearoa New Zealand in March 2006, resulting in an El score of 83.59%.
+ICAO last fully audited New Zealand in March 2006, resulting in an El score of 83.59%.
 A USOAP-CMA audit was scheduled for December 2016.
 However, the November 2016 earthquake-related closure of the Authority premises over that period resulted in just one audit area being assessed (accident and incident investigation at the Transport Accident Investigation Commission (TAIC) office).
-That limited scope audit increased Aotearoa New Zealand's overall El score to 85.63%.
+That limited scope audit increased New Zealand's overall El score to 85.63%.

-ICAO El Score (As at July 2020)
+ICAO El score (as at July 2020)

-Our EI score can influence our ability to enter into bilateral agreements with other States (such as Australia, the United States, Singapore, Canada, Europe, etc).
-These agreements can help ease the regulatory burden on Aotearoa New Zealand aviation organisations operating in, or using services from, those countries.
+Our El score can influence our ability to enter into bilateral agreements with other States (such as Australia, the United States, Singapore, Canada, Europe, etc).
+These agreements can help ease the regulatory burden on New Zealand's aviation organisations operating in, or using services from, those countries.

-Aotearoa New Zealand 85.63%
+New Zealand 85.63%

 Australia 95.02%

 OECD Average 86.95%

 World Average 68.78%

 Asia-Pacific Average (APAC) 65.87%

-Consequently, a downgrade or stagnation of Aotearoa New Zealand's EI score could have a negative impact on Aotearoa New Zealand's reputation as a safe and secure place to operate.
-It might also have an adverse effect on the reputation of Aotearoa New Zealand-made aviation products overseas.
+Consequently, a downgrade or stagnation of New Zealand's El score could have a negative impact on New Zealand's reputation as a safe and secure place to operate.
+It might also have an adverse effect on the reputation of New Zealand-made aviation products overseas.